The Friends of the Marsh formed in 2005 to help protect and promote the Marsh. The Friends set their sights, literally, skyward.

 With much fanfare, the Tower opened to the public Christmas Day 2009 and stands at an impressive 80’ above the surrounding landscape offering expansive views of the jewel that is the Broughton Sheboygan Marsh Park & Wildlife Area.

-Today, the Friends are embarking on yet another mission to improve the educational facilities and meeting space at the Marsh.
-The goal is to partner with Sheboygan County to construct an environmental friendly multi-purpose building to house the environmental education classes and activities run by the Camp Y-Koda Outdoor Skills & Education program.
-The Friends have the design complete and are actively seeking financial support to create yet another reality at the Marsh!
+Recently, the Friends are embarked on yet another mission to improve the educational facilities and meeting space at the Marsh.
+The goal was to partner with Sheboygan County to construct an environmental friendly multi-purpose building to house the environmental education classes and activities run by the Camp Y-Koda Outdoor Skills & Education program.
+To much fanfare, the facility opened in 2022.